guardian/dotcom-rendering/dotcom-rendering/docs/architecture/027-pictures.md

 In this example, we have the logic that usually would have been in our sizes attribute (`sizes="(min-width: 660px) 620px, 100vw"`) extrapolated into individual source elements.
 All our breakpoint which are 660px or larger offer only 1 choice, the 620px source.
 The lower breakpoints have looked for sources which are closest to their own size, as a replacement for `100vw`.

 This solves our DPR problem because, the `media` attribute uses CSS pixels, and because we only offer 1 image source for each of these elements, once the browser has picked its source element, we basically strong arm it into which source to use.
-Even if it multiplies the size it gets from `sizes`, it still has to use the source we give as it's the only available option.

 ## What does DCR do?